 Secondly, The amount of light able to pass through the water is calculated through a UVT probe system, where the UVT is being determined (0-100%).
 Distilled 100% UVT water is used in comparison as the benchmark.

 The water is then tested for UVT values in intervals, by retaining the water sample in a UV system.
 The values derived over time are now plotted into a graph, showing how the UVT changes in relation to the retention time in the UV system.

-The graph generated from this process makes it possible to choose the exact required UV system setup, depending on how big a UVT improvement the client wishes.
+The graph generated from this process makes it possible to choose the exact required UV system setup.

 So what UV intensity is needed to kill bacteria and viruses?
 The UV intensity requirements vary a lot, based on factors such as industry and application.
 These are the average values: